 Here are three ways we are continuing to close this knowledge gap:

-Calling all researchers and scientists, there is still time to apply for these grants – deadline January 12, 205.
 The grants are intended mainly to support researchers in their effort to write up their findings for publication in an international, peer-reviewed journal.
 Research work should focus on the scope, effects and remediation of toxic pollution in poor countries.
 Click on the link above to get details.

 To date, over 100 researchers, including Kenyan scientist Faridah Hussein Were, have taken the free online course developed by Blacksmith/Pure Earth in collaboration with AuthorAID, to help researchers and scientists from low and middle-income countries improve their technical writing and editing skills with an eye to getting their views and findings in major international journals.
 The course will increase from five to ten weeks next year.